dbolkensteyn/BeatTheBotChallenge/README.md

 ## Hardware

-I highly recommend to start from [The Arduino Starter Kit](https://www.arduino.cc/en/Main/ArduinoStarterKit), which includes the Arduino Uno, the servo motor and all the cables & connectors used in this project.
+I recommend to start from [The Arduino Starter Kit](https://www.arduino.cc/en/Main/ArduinoStarterKit), which includes the Arduino Uno, the servo motor and all the cables & connectors used in this project.
 Most importantly, it also comes with a book of many projects ideas to discover and familiarize yourself with the complete kit contents.

 ## Software